cardano-scaling/hydra/security/RFP.md

 > * The URL for a commit to a repository.
 > * Build information for the DApp: a pure nix build is particularly suitable, since this will identify versions of  libraries, compilers, OS, etc.
 > * For the on-chain code for a DApp, the specific contracts to be audited.

+Assessment should be performed for version 0.9.0 of hydra-poc code.

 # *Versioning*